-You should be aware that a total of approximately 48.9% of our voting stock on a fully diluted basis is controlled by Messrs.
-Talley, Speese and by Apollo.
-As a result, in the event they act together, they have the ability to exercise practical control over the outcome of actions requiring the approval of our stockholders, including potential acquisitions, elections of our Board of Directors and sales or changes in control of Renters Choice.
+You should be aware that a total of approximately 48.7% of our voting stock on a fully diluted basis is controlled by Messrs.
+Talley, Speese and by certain affiliates of Apollo Management IV, L.P.
+As a result, in the event they act together, they have the ability to exercise practical control over the outcome of actions requiring the approval of our stockholders, including potential acquisitions, elections of our Board of Directors and sales or changes in control of Rent-A-Center.
 You should read the section entitled "Security Ownership of Certain Beneficial Owners and Management" later in this prospectus for additional information.